-By the April deadline set by UEFA, all relevant licence applicants/licensees must submit the duly completed club information package for the same reporting period as required for the financial information package (see section 4.1.2).
-This information is for the financial reporting period ending in the year prior to the April deadline.
+By the April deadline, all licence applicants/licensees concerned must submit the duly completed club information package for the same reporting period as for the financial information package (see section 4.1.2).
+This information relates to the financial reporting period ending in the year prior to the April deadline.

-For those licensees subject to club monitoring, this information will pre-populate the relevant schedules for the reporting period T-1 and T-2 in the following licence season.
+For those licensees subject to club monitoring, this information will prepopulate the relevant schedules for the reporting period T-1 and T-2 in the following licence season.